Ficool

 They reached the library door and stepped back into the hushed world of books.
 They were immediately greeted by a frantic Brenda.

-"WHERE IS LADY REISE?" she demanded, her voice desperate.
+"WHERE IS LADY REISE?" she demanded, desperate.

 "Her changing clothes are gone from the storage room!
 She's not coming here anymore!
-What did I do wrong?" she pleaded.
+What did I do wrong?"

-"I will wait," Dio stated.
+"I will wait."
+Prince Dio stated.

 "As will we.
-We arrived together," Keith added.
+We arrived together."
+Keith added.

 "What?" both Earl and Keith asked in unison.